 Thousand Fell has not been rated.

-They use vegan bio leather (made from rPET and corn waste resin) for the uppers and sustainably sourced natural Amazonian rubber for the soles, along with other sustainable materials likebio foam from soya bean oil, recycled rubber from yoga mats, and recycled polyester for the mesh lining and laces.
-The mesh sock liner also features aloe vera to combat bacteria.
+They use vegan bio leather (made from rPET and corn waste resin) for the uppers and sustainably sourced natural Amazonian rubber for the soles, along with other sustainable materials like bio foam from soya bean oil, recycled rubber from yoga mats, and recycled polyester for the mesh lining and laces.
+For bits that usually require plastic, locally sourced food industry byproducts like sugar cane, palm leaf fibers, and coconut husk are used.

+The brand’s ethical sneakers are made in a family-owned factory in Brazil.
 Thousand Fell uses water and carbon offset programs and packages its shoes in an organic cotton tote bag that can be reused or repurposed.
 The shoe box is also the shipping box, made with recyclable, FSC-certified, and carbon-neutral cardboard.
 If you live in NYC, a bike messenger will deliver your shoes to minimize the shipping impact.

 Their Recycle & Earn program allows you to send back your old TF shoes for $20 towards a new pair.
-The brand will donate or recycle them for the raw materials.
+And Thousand Fell is a member of 1% for the Planet.

 My Personal Review of Thousand Fells’ Slip-On & Lace-Up: